holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

 3. For counting the number of times each word appears in the book:
     - What data structure should you use?
     - Implement it!
-    - How often does the word `"and"` appear in the book?
+    - How often does the word `and` appear in the book?
     - What is the most common word in the book and how often does it occur?
-    - What are two or three words that only occur once?
 4. Print out all of the words that occur only once in the book:
     - What are two or three of them?
     - Is there anything you can do to clean up your data?